shieldon-io/document-translations/en/guide/symfony.md

 Shieldon Firewall will start watching your website if it get enabled in `Deamon` setting section, make sure you have set up the settings correctly.

-### Middleware

-You can also use Shieldon as a PSR-7 middleware, please take a look at [Slim 4 example](/en/v2/guide/slim.html).